 Several essential unique experimental methods contribute to the results in this study and are outlined here, followed by description of interference device operation needed to understand the results.
 Specific heterostructure designs and growth features are crucially important: breakthrough improvement in the purity of Al in the GaAs/AlGaAs heterostructure quantum wells, consequently increasing the electron correlation effects, and placement and electron population of conducting layers parallel to the principal quantum well to suppress Coulomb blockade.
 Aluminum purity in our heterostructures was improved by first assessing the oxygen impurity levels in the heterostructure AlGaAs layers~\cite{Chung2018}, then developing methods of offline Al-effusion furnace bakes to reduce these charged impurities.
 These bakes ultimately resulted in AlGaAs barrier material used in the heterostructures of this study with about eight times fewer impurities than previous material~\cite{Chung2018a}.
 In these extreme high purity materials, and in previously grown heterostructures~\cite{Willett2007,Willett2009a,Willett2010a,Willett2013a,Willett2013b}, a unique multiple conduction layering structure was employed for materials used in our interference measurements.
-Parallel to the principal quantum well both above and below, poorly conducting layers are grown that suppresses Coulomb blockade or domination of the interferometer’s laterally confined electron layer in the principal well.
-These parallel layers are populated differentially by the doping layers, and illumination of the samples at low temperatures contributes further to that population: such illumination of the samples is distinctly unique to our method versus all others~\cite{Dolev2008a,Radu2008a,Venkatachalam2011,Banerjee2018,Bhattacharyya2019,Mcclure2012a,Camino2005b,Camino2007a, Nakamura2019}.
+Parallel to the principal quantum well both above and below, poorly conducting layers are grown, which suppresses Coulomb blockade or domination of the interferometer’s laterally confined electron layer in the principal well.
+(A similar charge shielding approach was employed in recent studies~\cite{Nakamura2020} to suppress Coulomb domination in the low density samples.)
+These parallel layers are populated differentially by the doping layers, and illumination of the samples at low temperatures contributes further to that population: such illumination of the samples is distinctly unique to our method, as is the aluminum purification, versus all others~\cite{Dolev2008a,Radu2008a,Venkatachalam2011,Banerjee2018,Bhattacharyya2019,Mcclure2012a,Camino2005b,Camino2007a, Nakamura2019,Nakamura2020}.
 Different illumination, cool-down, and gating histories for a given sample can produce different electron populations in the layers.
 Each such history is numbered and in the results sections is referred to as the preparation number for each sample.
 See Section~\ref{sec:S2} of Supplementary Materials for details on heterostructure construction and illumination and on the Al purification method for this study.
 Also see Section~\ref{sec:S2} for details of the preparation histories applied to samples used in our measurements.